openshift/ansible-service-broker/README.md

 * `make run`: Runs the broker with the default profile, configured via `/etc/dev.config.yaml`
 * `make uninstall` Deletes the installed binary and config.yaml
   * Notes for install, run, and uninstall:
     * The default install prefix is /usr/local.
-Use `sudo -E make install` to obtain proper permissions and preserve env vars like GOPATH
+Use `make build && sudo make install` to build and install.
-    * Alternatively you can alter the installation directory by using INSTALL_DIR, e.g. `INSTALL_DIR=~ make run`
+    * Alternatively you can alter the installation directory by using PREFIX, e.g if you don't want to install somewhere that requires escalated privileges. `make build && PREFIX=~ make install`

 ### Docker Development Build Targets
 * `make build-image`: Builds a docker container of the current source